wp-plugins/flyzoo/readme.txt

 * Eye-catching: designed to offer a sleek look and feel

-* Responsive: works on tablets and mobile devices
+* Responsive: chat works on tablets and mobile devices

 * Multiple in-browser chat: browse site and chat at the same time!